The Real World: San Diego (2011 season): After filming

 Frank Sweeney got engaged in 2015.

-In 2016, Ashley Kelsey appeared on The Runner alongside Heather Rae Young.
+In 2016, Ashley Kelsey appeared on The Runner alongside Heather Rae El Moussa.
 In 2019, Kelsey started dating National Football League player Kerryon Johnson.
 In late 2020, the couple announced they were expecting their first child together.
 Their daughter, Snoh Marie Johnson, was born on June 8, 2021.

 Alexandra Govere kept releasing music under the name Shungudzo.
 She has co-written a number of hit songs such as Little Mix's "Touch" and has released a song on the Fifty Shades Freed soundtrack titled "Come On Back".
 In 2018, she released her single, "Paper".
 In 2020, she released the single "Freedom for my People" in collaboration with DJ Oliver Heldens.

 In 2019, Zach Nichols proposed to Jenna Compono from Real World: Ex-Plosion.
 The couple first met on the 26th season of The Challenge and appeared on multiple seasons together afterwards.
 In 2021, Nichols and Compono announced they were expecting their first child.
 After postponing the wedding to 2022 due to the COVID-19 pandemic, the couple had a more intimate ceremony on March 13, 2021.
 Their son, Anthony Joseph Nichols, was born on September 2, 2021.
 Their daughter, Liliana Marie, was born on December 27, 2022.
+Second daughter Carmella Jean was born on February 24, 2024.